slinGitHub/CheckmateWeb/index.md

 <img src="https://user-images.githubusercontent.com/53019596/114160717-84758280-9927-11eb-82a6-4732e69ea1ae.png" width="100" height="100">

 ## Welcome to the Checkmate Homepage
-Checkmate was written to give you a fast overview of your current diabetic treatment status (based on your nightscout cloud data).
+Checkmate was written to give you a fast overview of your current diabetic treatment status (based on your Nightscout cloud data).

 ### Checkmate Features
 - Visualize the daily GMI (Glucose Management Indicator) or average blood sugar level